Asmaamkawi/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

 The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
-Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance, were collected for each vehicle.Please find below a design of a linear model that predicts the mpg of MechaCar prototypes using several variables from the MechaCar_mpg.csv file.
+Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance, were collected for each vehicle.Please find below a design of a linear model that predicts the mpg of MechaCar prototypes using several variables from the MechaCar_mpg.csv file.Please refer to the following results:

 ![name-of-you-image](https://github.com/Asmaamkawi/MechaCar_Statistical_Analysis/blob/main/Deliverable%201.PNG)